 Honey Mustard Glazed Ham

 Saving Money on Honey Mustard Glazed Ham:

 Easter is THE season to buy Ham.
-It will always be on sale around Thanksgiving and before Christmas and New Year’s but you’d be hard-pressed to find better pricing than the pre-Easter sales.
+It will always be on sale around Thanksgiving and before Christmas and New Year’s, but you’d be hard-pressed to find better pricing than the pre-Easter sales.
 Follow the ads, & get more than one.
 Hams keep for weeks in the fridge and can be frozen.
-If you’re on a budget and asked to host a shower of some sort, a buffet or a get-together, having a sales priced ham in the freezer is a great way to reduce the expenditures.
+If you’re on a budget and asked to host a shower of some sort, a buffet, or a get-together, having a sales-priced ham in the freezer is a great way to reduce the expenditures.

-Stretching your ham over several meals is a great way to stretch your budget Save the bone for soup and in the meantime, take a peek at how to break down a ham, store and all the marvelous dishes for leftover ham I have here on my site.
-I’ve gathered them together in one post I call “12 Days of Ham.”
 I thought a dozen ways to use ham were a lot at the time, but it has grown and grown over the years!
-A sure way to make sure you make the best use of the leftovers is to pick out a dish or to you want to make and buy those ingredients the same time you buy your ham.
+A sure way to make sure you make the best use of the leftovers is to pick out a dish that you want to make and buy those ingredients at the same time you buy your ham.

+Honey Mustard Glazed Ham